 A study of the principles of evolutionary biology including discussions of natural selection, adaptation, population genetics, speciation, and phylogeny reconstruction, and the distribution, abundance and adaptations of living organisms as mediated by the environment and natural selection.(Fall/Summer)

 Prerequisites: BIOL 3400K, CHEM 1212K.

 BIOL 4275.
 Bioremediation/Phytoremediatio.
 3-0-3 Units.

 Bioremediation and phytoremediation use microbes and plants, respectively, in the treatment of contaminated soils and water.
 These methods are increasingly utilized at sites requiring remediation, either individually or in conjunction with more traditional remediation techniques.
 This course will examine the histories, theories, benefits, drawbacks and applications of various bioremediation and phytoremediation techniques of organic and inorganic pollutants.
-Some of the techniques addressed will be natural attenuation, biodegradation, bio filtration, phyto extraction and phyto stabilization(F)
+Some of the techniques addressed will be natural attenuation, biodegradation, bio filtration, phyto extraction and phyto stabilization.(Fall Even Years)

 BIOL 4360K.
 Comparative Vertebrate A & P. 3-3-4 Units.

 Broad comparative analysis of vertebrate morphology by considering anatomical structure and function and the integration of these structures in the individual organism, as well as the functional process of vertebrate organs and organ systems, and their physiological integration.
 Consideration will be given to the relationship between structure and functional demands of vertebrates to particular environments as well as the details of each vertebrate organ system, emphasizing the structure-function relationship of the organs/organ systems, and the range of structural and evolutionary modifications of organ systems seen in different vertebrate classes.(F)